Things to Look for in a New or Beginners' Sewing Machine

 If you can, you have a lot more freedom when it comes to making tucks and pin tuck, and doing topstitching and edgestitching with feet that have guides (like overcasting feet and blindhem feet).
 Some machines, like my Toyota, only have two needle positions -- left and centre.
 Some have three -- left, centre, and right.

-Some, like my Brother XR6600 have fully adjustable needle positions, but I didn't know that when I chose it.
-I'm glad it does.
-The reason I didn't know it had is that the first stitch on the machine, the straight stitch, starts in the left position and the second stitch, also a straight stitch, is in the centre position.
+Some, like the Brother XR6600 have fully adjustable needle positions, but I didn't know that when I chose it because the first stitch on the machine, the straight stitch, starts in the left position and the second stitch, also a straight stitch, is in the centre position.
 Naturally, I thought they were the only two needle positions.
 But as it turns out, on some machines, the straight stitch with fully adjustable needle position is shown as being to the left, where the needle is to begin with.
 This is so that the fabric has more support around the needle and makes more reliable stitches.
 The permanently centred straight stitch is so you can safely sew zips without hitting the accompanying zipper foot.
 Be sure to check for needle positions when choosing your machine.
 You can sometimes find PDF instruction books on the websites that sell the machine to look at for free.
 You can Google it to find it.

 Four-step buttonholes require you to measure the button and manually control the size of the buttonhole, which can lead to uneven buttonholes.
 One-step buttonholes have a special foot (the longer one in the photo; the shorter one is for a 4-step buttonhole) with a section in the back that measures flat buttons and keeps the buttonholes uniform and perfectly sized for the button.
-They can be made narrower and so look more professional.
 At any rate, I prefer one-step buttonholes to four-step ones -- they're easier. : )

 By the way, if you already have a machine that doesn't have a buttonhole, you can make one using a short (approx. 0.3mm) zigzag stitch thus: Sew a bar tack (on the spot) that is as wide as the buttonhole; Narrow the zigzag to less than half the bar tack's width and sew up one side of the buttonhole; when you get to the end make another bar tack as before; turn the fabric around so you can sew in the other direction; narrow the zigzag again and stitch down the other side; secure your stitch.